PyconUK/2016.pyconuk.org/sessions/talks/using-machine-learning-to-solve-a-classifiation-problem-with-scikit-learn-a-practical-walkthrough.md

-title: 'Using Machine Learning to solve a classifiation problem with scikit-learn - a practical walkthrough'
+title: 'Using Machine Learning to solve a classification problem with scikit-learn - a practical walkthrough'
 subtitle:
 speaker: ian-ozsvald
 ---